bytedance/libtpa/doc/user_guide.rst

     TPA_ID=client tpa run swing ....

-That is because most of libtpa tools require the TPA_ID.
+That is because most of Libtpa tools require the TPA_ID.
 Therefore, specifying the TPA_ID by yourself gives you a bit more control, especially when you want to run multiple instances of the same application.